mehdidc/feed_forward_vqgan_clip/README.md

 ![](images/avocado_chair.png)

 You can also try it in the [Colab Notebook](https://colab.research.google.com/drive/1N8vvdhkvLaMefTIW_WYuJa-FflqyBnHr?usp=sharing).
-Using the notebook you can generate images from a pre-trained models and do interpolations to create videos, see example [video](https://www.youtube.com/watch?v=8_EHeW5YIpk) or [video](https://www.youtube.com/watch?v=sl3gCli2R7g)
+Using the notebook you can generate images from a pre-trained models and do interpolations to create videos, see example [video 1](https://www.youtube.com/watch?v=8_EHeW5YIpk) or [video 2](https://www.youtube.com/watch?v=sl3gCli2R7g) or [video 3](https://www.youtube.com/watch?v=8dSiv96_2Vc)

 # Acknowledgements